-- 70. Cost-Reflective tariffs send an important signal about the relative cost of peak demand on the network and they encourage customers to shift their electricity usage to lower priced, off-peak periods where feasible. - 71.
-The residential tariff structure for RY24 includes a consolidation of previous control tariff options.
-In line with the pricing strategy and the phase-out of LFC regulations Aurora Energy will refine the strength of the variable tariffs over the next three-years so that by RY27 these tariffs will fully signal the economic cost of consumption during peak periods. - 72.
-For RY24 the focus is on implementing a new cost-reflective tariff structure for residential customers.
-The amount of revenue collected through variable residential tariffs has been largely determined by the LFC limits imposed on fixed tariffs.
+- 68. Cost-Reflective tariffs send an important signal about the relative cost of peak demand on the network, and they encourage customers to shift their electricity usage to lower priced, off-peak periods where feasible. - 69.
+In line with the pricing strategy and the phase-out of LFC regulations Aurora Energy will refine the strength of the variable tariffs over the next two-years so that by RY27 these tariffs will fully signal the economic cost of consumption during peak periods.
+The amount of revenue collected through variable residential tariffs has been increased to offset the LFC limits imposed on fixed tariffs.